-Providing facility for improved integration between modes, reduce journey times to key employer and reduce congestion at Hospital.
+The new Workplace Park & Ride contributes to BSIP Ambition1 by providing a facility that improves integration between modes, reduces journey times to a key employer and reduces congestion around the Hospital.

 Measure: A 1,000 space Park & Ride constructed by the NHS at Adanac Park (Southampton West) close to M271 Junction 1 to support the expansion of the University Hospital Southampton (UHS) and reduce traffic congestion and parking around UHS campus.
 The facility is served by dedicated shuttle buses and public Bluestar 17.